larskanis/eventbox/README.md

 This is similar to the typical JavaScript programming style.

 On the other hand all blocking operations can be executed in action threads spawned by the {Eventbox.action action} method type.
-Communication between actions and event processing is done through ordinary method calls.
+Communication between actions and event processing is done through ordinary method or lambda calls.

 An important task of Eventbox is to avoid race conditions through shared data.
 Such data races between event scope and external/action scope are avoided through {Eventbox::Sanitizer filters} applied to all inputs and outputs.
 That way {Eventbox} guarantees stable states while event processing without a need for any locks.

+Eventbox is an approach to build thread-safe objects with arbitrary interfaces and internal algorithms.
-Eventbox is kind of [advancement](https://www.rubydoc.info/github/larskanis/eventbox/master#The_Actor_model) of the well known [actor model](https://en.wikipedia.org/wiki/Actor_model) leveraging the possibilities of the ruby language.
+It is kind of [advancement](https://www.rubydoc.info/github/larskanis/eventbox/master#The_Actor_model) of the well known [actor model](https://en.wikipedia.org/wiki/Actor_model) leveraging the possibilities of the ruby language.

 For better readability switch to the [API documentation](https://www.rubydoc.info/github/larskanis/eventbox/master).